Pathways Planning and Supports

 YRSC provides additional pathways opportunities for students and teachers that promote authentic experiential learning activities and builds skills and competencies.
 York Region skills events are specifically designed for students in Grades 4-12 to participate in a variety of competitions (i.e. robotics; hairstyling; construction; 2D/3D animations; design etc.) and demonstrate their knowledge and skills in technological education, digital literacy, problem solving, mathematical and critical thinking skills.

-YRSC was held at Humber College North campus with 16 elementary and secondary competitions.
-There were 386 elementary students and 143 secondary students who participated in the competitions in addition to 100 teachers, coaches, judges and curriculum staff who supported the competitions.
+YRSC was held at Humber College North campus with 16 elementary and secondary competitions and at Centennial College for culinary, baking and transportation competitions.
+There were 471 elementary students and 149 secondary students who participated in the competitions in addition to 140 plus teachers, coaches, judges and curriculum staff who supported the competitions.
 The winners from YRSC represented YRDSB at Skills Ontario in May.
-In addition, YRDSB successfully ran one virtual VEX-VR robotics competition in April 2023.
-There were 27 schools and 530 students, including students from our virtual school, in Grades 4-8 who participated in a virtual robotics competition.
-A multi-year plan has been created with goals to expand and explore robotics and to provide students with more opportunities to engage with coding and robotics.

 Skills Ontario/Canada Competitions

 Schools participate in a variety of experiential learning opportunities, competitions and workshops available through Skills Ontario.
 Classroom teachers can also access Skilled Trades Presentations for elementary (Grades 7-8) and secondary schools.
 Schools participate in a variety of experiential learning opportunities, competitions, workshops (i.e. FNMI apprenticeship presentation) and networking opportunities.
-Events take place throughout the entire year in collaboration with a variety of college and trade school partners.
+Events take place throughout the entire year in collaboration with a variety of college and trades school partners.

 Elementary to Secondary and Secondary to Post-Secondary